inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	While he was in the posture, an old lady passed an inquired if he was all right.
 "Alra?
 Igmmlptk", he replied at which point she ran away.
-	"I tried to tell her what had happened, but it came out sort of... muffled," explained Mr. Rowlands, a pottery designer.
+	"I tried to tell her what had happened, but it came out sort of... muffled," explained Mr. Rowlands, a pottery signer.
 	He was trapped for twenty minutes ("I felt a bit foolish") until constant hot breathing brought freedom.
 He was subsequently nicknamed "Hot Lips".